shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ![image](../../../.gitbook/assets/Tezos-nft-marketplace-mint-nft.png)

-## Displaying the NFTs in home
+## Displaying NFTs in the Home component
-As we have already stored the data in our Redux store.
-We can display it in our Home.
+As we have already stored the data in our Redux store, we can display it in our Home component.
 We can first create a section component to render the NFTs.

-Let us create a `Token_card.js` file in sections.
+Create a `Token_card.js` file in the `sections` directory.
 This component will be really simple without any logic.
 We will show details of our NFT here.
 Let us write this out.

-We show
+We'll show:

-- image
+- The image
-- amount
+- The amount
-- name
+- The NFT's name
-- description
+- The NFT's description
 - A button to buy/collect the NFT

 Here we can create prop `item` for the details, `onClick` to navigate to the detailed view and _onCollect_ which simply dispatches collectNFT action creator.